Theraine/theraine-contracts/README.md

 5. In the Hardhat console, run migrate to deploy the contracts to the Goerli testnet
 6. Once the deployment is complete, the contracts' addresses will be displayed in the console

-Note: Make sure to have the necessary dependencies installed, including Hardhat and an Ethereum client such as Goerli or Rinkeby.
+Note: Make sure to have the necessary dependencies installed, including Hardhat and an Ethereum client such as Goerli.

 ## Testing
 The contracts include test cases that can be run using Hardhat.
 To run the tests, navigate to the repository's root directory and run npx hardhat test.